 - ABC – Administration and business management and computing

 - ASN – Additional Support Needs.
-A little extra help for a pupil.
+A little extra help for a pupil in need.

 - D&T – Design and Technology.
-This includes things that were called “techie” when I was at school.
-My son made a pot stand in the first few weeks in this class.
+This includes things that were called “techie” back in our school days.
+Your child may make a pot stand in the first few weeks in this class.

 - Guidance Teacher.
 A guidance teacher may be allocated to a pupil all the way through school and will watch progress, give advice, help out and be a point of contact for parents.

 - HFT – Health, Food and Technology.
-In the olden days this used to be domestic science and I see from what comes home that the menu hasn’t changed much.
+In the olden days, this course used to be called Domestic Science; typically, only female students were assigned it.
+This course's syllabus shows that the menu hasn’t changed much.